KIDS & FAMILIES

 The Museum makes every effort to provide an experience that is both fun and educational for young visitors.
 In 1920, the Museum’s founder August Heckscher dedicated the museum and surrounding park to the community of Huntington, “especially the children.”
 To this day, our setting within Heckscher Park is a wonderful way to extend your visit before or after your museum experience!
 Learn more about Heckscher Park

-Our current offerings include:
+Our current offerings for young visitors include:

-- Family Activity Guide Kits (in-person)
+- Family Activity Guide Kits (in the Museum)

-- H@H Kids Edition Art Activity Videos
+- H@H Kids Art Activity Videos (Virtual)

 Family Activity Guide Kits